serendeepia/serendeepia.github.io/team.md

 I am a remote Machine Learning Researcher/Engineer for different startups of San Francisco.
 I have an MBA and I have also pursued a PhD in Artificial Intelligence.
 I was graduate with first class honors and I have been awarded several by the research and work done, both locally and internationally.
 I love maths since I was very young and I have been finalist in s couple international math contest I joined in by hobby.

-My goals in live are being happy, unveil the secrets of the human mind and create Artificial Intelligence thanks to maths.
+My goals in life are being happy, unveil the secrets of the human mind and create Artificial Intelligence thanks to maths.

 <div style="clear:both;"></div>